mrakgr/Trading-Journal/journal_2025.md

 Nice.
 This is the first video that I posted on my channel in nearly a year.
 I had some unlisted ones while I was working with Tao Ceti, but they're not worth publishing.

 Let me take a break here and I'll start working on the plan.

+3:25pm.
+Let me get some exercise.

+I don't know about 10 years, but I've earned a year of vacation at least.
+It should be spent working on projects dear to me.
+Let's finish this by the end of 2026 so there are no regrets regardless of which path I go down after that.